NCERT Denies Removing Political Science Chapters from Class 12 Textbooks, Calls Reports ‘Factually Incorrect’

 “No chapter of Political Science has been removed.
 Factually incorrect and misleading information is being spread by certain media platforms,” NCERT posted, urging media outlets to verify facts before circulating information.

-The clarification follows widespread discussion and criticism on social media platforms and some news portals about the updated NCERT textbooks for the academic session 2024–25.
+Clarification follows widespread discussion and criticism on social media platforms and some news portals about the updated NCERT textbooks for the academic session 2024–25.
 The issue gained traction after reports alleged that chapters related to democracy, the Emergency period, and popular movements had been omitted or reduced in the newly published textbooks.

-While NCERT has not directly named any publication or specific report, the statement appears to respond to growing concerns that the syllabus rationalisation process is affecting the ideological balance of the curriculum—an allegation that has emerged in previous years as well.
+While NCERT has not directly named any publication or specific report, the statement appears to respond to growing concerns that the syllabus rationalisation process is affecting the ideological balance of the curriculum, an allegation that has emerged in previous years as well.

 Background: Rationalisation and NEP Alignment

-The updated textbooks are a part of this ongoing curriculum reform under NEP 2020, which also includes the introduction of new pedagogical structures and content revisions across subjects.
+Updated textbooks are a part of this ongoing curriculum reform under NEP 2020, which also includes the introduction of new pedagogical structures and content revisions across subjects.

 Printed Textbooks Will Clarify Further

 In its tweet, NCERT also mentioned that full clarity will be available once the printed textbooks are released.
-“Once printed textbooks are available, things will be clear,” the post stated, implying that some of the confusion may be arising due to incomplete or early versions of the material in circulation.
+“Once printed textbooks are available, things will be clear,” the post stated, implying that some of confusion may be arising due to incomplete or early versions of the material in circulation.

 Read More: